clue/php-hexdump/README.md

 [his work](https://github.com/aidanlister/code/blob/master/function.hexdump.php)
 which has been released as public domain.

-This library merely a standalone version that can easily be installed via composer.
-It's released under the terms of the permisse MIT license.
+This library is merely a standalone version that can be easily installed via composer.
+It's released under the terms of the permissive MIT license.